-At first, Halloween was mainly promoted as a children’s holiday.
-Early costumes were targeted at children.
+For a long time, Halloween was mainly seen as a children’s holiday.
 Over time, though, adults came to love the holiday as much as children.
-It wasn’t long before the types of available costumes began to expand to include a wide variety of costumes for adults, too.
+It wasn’t long before a wide variety of costumes for adults became available, too.

 Today, custom Halloween costume stores offer thousands of options for those who want to play dress-up on Halloween.
-You can be a ghost, a werewolf, a vampire, a pirate, a fairy, a clown, a superhero or any one of a myriad of other characters.
+You can be a ghost, a werewolf, a vampire, a pirate, a fairy, or any of a number of other characters.

 Why so many choices?
 Halloween is big business!
 How big?
-In 2011, Americans spent over $6.8 billion to celebrate Halloween.
-That’s an average of over $72 per household!
+In 2018, Americans spent over $9 billion on Halloween.
+That’s an average of over $86 per household!
 Some of that money goes to buy candy and treats, but a significant portion goes to purchase costumes.

 Will you celebrate Halloween this year?
 Making your own costume can be so much fun!
 What old clothes or other household items can you use in a costume?
 Get creative--there’s no telling what you’ll come up with!

 Standards: C3.D2.His.2, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1